Arts, Culture and Heritage

 Facilitate meaningful interactions and conversations between seniors, care staff and volunteers with the National Heritage Board’s thematic trunks containing authentic handling objects from the 1940s to 1970s.

-Target Audience: Community Care Organisations only
+For: Community Care Organisations only

 Minimum Mobility Status: Seniors who are bedbound